peteroupc/encoding/api/com.upokecenter.text.CharacterReader.md

 ### CharacterReader
-    public CharacterReader(String str, boolean skipByteOrderMark) Initializes a new instance of the <see cref='T:PeterO.Text.CharacterReader'/> class using a Unicode 16-bit string; any unpaired surrogate code points (U + D800 to U + DFFF) in the string are replaced with replacement characters (U + FFFD).
+    public CharacterReader(String str, boolean skipByteOrderMark) Initializes a new instance of the <code>CharacterReader</code> class using a Unicode 16-bit string; any unpaired surrogate code points (U + D800 to U + DFFF) in the string are replaced with replacement characters (U + FFFD).